trustwallet/developer/blockatlas/newblockchain.md

 #### Metadata

-Add your coin to the end of `/coins.yml`.
+Add your coin to the end of `/coin/coins.yml`.

- - Field `trust` is the Trust Wallet coin handle
+- `id` - Coin ID.
+- `symbol` - Coin symbol.
+- `handle` - Coin handle, this is going to be your coin path, eg: `ethereum`:  `v1/ethereum/...`.
+- `name` - The coin name.
+- `decimals` - How many decimals your coin has.
+- `blockTime` - Time between two blocks.
- - Field `sample` is an arbitrary address holding coins.
+- `sampleAddress` - Arbitrary address holding coins.
    It is used to test the API.

-Then, run `go generate` inside the `/coin` directory.
+Then, run `make gen-coins` to re-generate the coin file.

 (Optional) Add your coin icon to the end at `/README.md`.